N-A-D/Rift/README.md

 The idea to group entities based on their components is related to indexing in relational databases.
 The library makes use of sparse integer sets to store entities with certain components.
 For more information about sparse integer sets visit https://programmingpraxis.com/2012/03/09/sparse-sets/

 Parallelized application of a system's transformation function is possible with the `rift::EntityManager::par_for_entities_with` member.
 However, the use of this member function is subject to certain preconditions (see the following note).
-Moreover, using this member function requires a C++17 conformant compiler as it makes use of the standard's parallelized implementation of `std::for_each`.
+Moreover, using this member function requires a C++17 conformant compiler as it makes use of the parallelized implementation of `std::for_each` only available in C++17.

 **NOTE:**
 A system's transformation function must satisfy the following conditions *before* it is submitted with a call to `rift::EntityManager::par_entities_with`: